LEARNAcademy/syllabus/ruby/conditionals.md

 ### Conditional Statements

 Conditionals in Ruby use the keywords **if/else/end** to create a decision tree.
 The first `if` statement starts the chain of evaluations.
 The `else` keyword is the catchall that doesn't take an evaluation and will only execute if none of the other conditions are met.
-Simple evaluations in Ruby don't need to be wrapped in () and code blocks don't user curly braces.
+Simple evaluations in Ruby don't need to be wrapped in parentheses and code blocks don't user curly braces.
 Instead Ruby uses the keyword `end` to define the scope of the conditional evaluation.
+Since Ruby doesn't use curly braces, consistent indentation is very important in producing clean and organized code.

 ```ruby
 my_num = 10